siisee11/Xcache/server/README.md

 ### Q. Local protection error (err 4) occurs when many pages processed.
 A. Increase BUFFER_SIZE.

+### Q. Client rdmatest reports failed Search.
+A. It is not error.
+Increasing server buffer size would make it correct.

 ## Timeline

 2020/5/21: can communicate with pmdfc_client (HOLA, HOLASI).